gepbird/ObsidianMiner/README.md

    * your inventory is full
    * no near obsidian found
    * your tool is about to break
+   * your tool is not able to harvest obsidian
+   * you are hungry
 * Automatic eating from offhand when the player is hungry

 ## Known bugs